Saturday, October 19, 2019

 "You are my sunshine, my only sunshine."

-The laughter went from a unison tone to individual shrieks, giggles and gawking.
+The laughter went from unison to individual shrieks, giggles, and gawking.

-One dagger after another being thrown into his flesh breaking him down wounding his soul.
+One dagger after another is thrown into his flesh, breaking him down and wounding his soul.

-He couldn't stand it any longer and Clyde lost control over his emotions and charged his body into the cold concrete wall that enclosed his room.
-Over and over again one hard strike after another while he repeated the phrase, "My sunshine."
+He couldn't stand it any longer, and Clyde lost control over his emotions and charged his body into the cold concrete wall that enclosed his room.
+Over and over again, one hard strike after another, he repeated the phrase, "My sunshine."

-Overshadowing his commotion was the sound of keys dangling by an over zealous orderly who was frantically trying to get the right key into the lock to open up his room and rip him out.
+Overshadowing his commotion was the sound of keys dangling by an overzealous orderly frantically trying to get the right key into the lock to open up his room and rip him out.

-Dazed and confused after the repeatedly struck his body unto the wall, Clyde staggered towards the door when he saw a large silhouette before him.
+Dazed and confused after they repeatedly struck his body into the wall, Clyde staggered towards the door when he saw an oversized silhouette before him.

-Once eye contact was made with his mother, her face slowly disappeared and transformed into the Italian miner, the voice from inside his head.
+Once eye contact was made with his mother, her face slowly disappeared and transformed into the Italian Miner, the voice from inside his head.
 His face was partially burnt.
-Nose, and ears was missing the cartilage burned off.
+The nose and ears were missing, and the cartilage burned off.
 He still wore his miner helmet with his candle affixed to it.
 "I'm coming for you, Clyde."

 Introduction to Death

-When Clyde came to from his dream, he was tied up and being wheeled in to the isolation room.
-His arms and legs restrained.
+When Clyde came to from his dream, he was tied up and being wheeled into the isolation room.
+His arms and legs were restrained.
 Dr. Brennan was already there waiting for him.

-“I understand you’re having another mental breakdown , Clyde?
+"I understand you're having another mental breakdown, Clyde?
 This better be good.
-Maybe a breakthrough moment?
-You know what will happen if this is wasting my time.”
+A breakthrough moment?
+You know what will happen if this is wasting my time."

 "My mother.
 I was instructed to tell you how she died."